Home

 Yes, he could keep the beat like a metronome, but he also had an insatiable ear for new artists.
 Even in the sixth grade he could imitate musicians like the Beatles, Elton John and others from the British revolution.
 As the year’s passed, he picked up the piano chords so easily, he was the envy of many of his classmates.
 His singing and piano playing were precursors to his starting of the group, Tumbleweed.
 When we went on high school retreats to places like Wernersville, PA, David was there to lead us through the latest songs by Steve Winwood, Cat Stevens, Bread and rock musicians from Woodstock.

-When asked to reflect on his musical career, David talked about a ‘close-call with success’ that he had many years ago.
-He was approached by an agent who wanted to sign him to a recording contract, so David took the train to New York to visit the record company.
-He was excited beyond belief as he took the trip.
-When he arrived at the agency, David was surprised that the music agent was not there.
-After a long delay the agency secretary said that the agent had been busted that day for possession of cocaine.
+When asked to reflect on his musical career, David often said that he never really got a break.
+He would sometime let you in on a “close-call with success” that he had a number of years ago.
+At the time David was approached by a booking agent, who had heard him, and wanted to sign him to a recording contract.
+On the given date, David took the train from Baltimore to New York to meet the agent and visit the record company.
+He was excited beyond belief, as he looked out the window and imagined what was next.
+When he arrived at the agency, David was surprised that the agent was not there.
+After a long delay and some unusual excuses, the secretary at the main desk said that the agent was no longer with the firm.
+He had been busted that day for possession of cocaine, and he was being finger-printed, photographed and booked at the local police station.
 No one else at the agency was familiar with David’s potential contract, so he shuffled back to Baltimore to start all over again.
 He lamented, “Isn’t it funny how fragile life can be?”
 In this case, it was the last straw for David’s effort to make the big leagues.
 Instead he resorted to playing small gigs in the Baltimore area.
+Familiar territory.

-All the while he stayed loyal to his friends at Loyola, even sending his children to the school.
+All the while, David stayed loyal to his old friends from Loyola, even sending his children to the school.
 Counting David’s three children, Sam, Nick and Max, there are nearly four dozen Bollinger graduates of Loyola Blakefield.
 Few other families can match those numbers.
-Max Bollinger, David’s youngest son, was elected his class president, which helped secure a scholarship toward his education.
-That financial award helped David and his family make ends meet and still have the Bollinger boys as Dons.
+Max Bollinger, David’s youngest son, was elected his class president, which helped secure a scholarship toward his future education.
+That financial award helped David and his family make ends meet and still have the Bollinger boys educated as Dons.

-Bill Zorzi, a Loyola classmate, captured David’s way with his environment.
-“He was a very clever guy with words and had an amazing sense of melody.
-It was odd how he could look at something and figure to fix or figure a way to tout it.”
+Bill Zorzi wrote for a time with the Baltimore Sun and he captured David’s style, musical acumen and marketing sense: “He was a very clever guy with words and he had an amazing sense of melody.
+It was odd how he could look at something and figure to fix it or figure a way to tout it.”

-John Sullivan, another Loyola classmate, re-met David about four years ago.
+John Sullivan, another Loyola classmate, re-met David about four years ago (2012).
 They sat next to each other at a coffee shop in Towson for many days before David let John know they were Loyola classmates.
 Hanging around mostly with basketball players, John did not know many Don musicians.
 They both showed up many days a week and worked on computers or cellphones to promote their businesses.
-Soon Starbuck’s became their wifi office.
+Soon Starbuck’s became their personal wifi WeWork office space.
 John got to know David’s slow gait, his rumpled, untucked shirt and khakis, and his ever present Martha’s Vineyard hat.
-He would drift outside periodically to smoke a cigarette by the alley dumpster.
+He would drift outside periodically for a break and to smoke a cigarette by a dumpster in the alley.

 Image result for keith richards

-One night last July, David was coming out of a store, when he was jumped by a guy who attempted to rob him.
-The story teller that David is, several versions of the robbery were told to different parties.
-One story version could be called the ‘Sr. Arnold’ and another the ‘Mr. Twynham’ version.
-The stories goes like this:
+One night last July, 2016, David was coming out of a store, when he was jumped by a guy who attempted to rob him.
+The good story teller that Bollinger is, several versions of that attempted robbery were told to different interested parties.
+Harking back to grade school at Cathedral, one story version could be called the ‘Sr. Arnold version’ and another the ‘Mr. Twynham version.’
+The stories go like this:

-Mr. Twynham version — “I was walking home after picking up a bottle of whiskey at Well’s Liquors when a guy jumped out of the shadows, grabbed me, and slammed me against the wall.
+Mr. Twynham version — “I was walking home after picking up a bottle of whiskey at Well’s Liquors on York Road when a guy jumped out of the shadows, grabbed me, and slammed me against the wall.
 It was a classic fight or flight moment.
 I reached for the only weapon I had, my bottle, and slammed it into my assailant’s face.
-After a bit more struggling, the mugger ran off into the night.”
+After a bit more struggling, the mugger, bloodied, ran off into the night.”

-In either case Dave had some serious scars and bruises from the fight.
-He texted John Sullivan, saying he didn’t think he could go on stage at the Hamilton Tavern that week looking like a bum.
-Sullivan, the good Irishman that he is, reported, “I texted back asking Dave if he thought the scars and bruises would stop Keith Richards from performing … I was there when Dave played at the Tavern on Friday night and he sounded great.”
+In either case David had some serious scars and bruises from the fight that night.
+He texted John Sullivan, saying he didn’t think he could go on stage at the Hamilton Tavern that week, looking like a bloodied bum.
+Sullivan, the good Irishman that he is, reported, “I texted back asking David if he thought the scars and bruises would stop Keith Richards from performing … I was there in the front row when Dave played at the Tavern that Friday night and he sounded GREAT.”

-Despite advancing lung cancer, which Bollinger had hidden from his friends, he always had amazing range, control and pitch in his music.
-Sr. Arnold and Mr. Twynham were looking down on Dave, no doubt.
+Despite advancing lung cancer, which David had hidden from his friends for years, he always had amazing vocal range, voice control and perfect pitch in his music.
+Sr. Arnold and Mr. Twynham are gracefully looking down on David Bollinger, no doubt.

 We will miss hearing his sweet voice and encouraging laugh.
-We deeply mourn his loss to our Loyola community and the Bollinger Family.
+We deeply mourn his loss for the void it leaves in our Loyola community and the Bollinger Family.